crossplane/docs/content/master/concepts/pods.md

 The core CRDs installed by the init container include:
 * CompositeResourceDefinitions, Compositions, Configurations and Providers
 * Locks to manage package dependencies
-* ControllerConfigs to apply settings to installed Providers
+* DeploymentRuntimeConfigs to apply settings to installed Providers
 * StoreConfigs for connecting external secret stores like [HashiCorp Vault](https://www.vaultproject.io/)